Search

 How can you stop medication-overuse headaches?

+If you think that you suffer from medication overuse headaches, the only way to stop them is to reduce your pain medication.
 However, it is important to do so safely, and contact your health practitioner first to create a plan, which will depend on the type of medication and dose you have been taking.

 Since certain medications should not be stopped abruptly, your doctor may ask you to reduce your dose gradually before stopping to take them.